krolow/cv/README.md

 - Drupal CMS for large companies like http://aeksh.de
 - SMS marketing platform
 - Real-time pac man game to be used in events, where players could use their mobile to scan a qr code and open one website that would control the pac man game in a big screen;
-- Reputeer a product to keep track of people reputation, by doing crawlers that get data from facebook, linkedin, twitter, web news, to keep people informed about their reputation at internet;
+- Reputeer a product to keep track of people's reputations, by doing crawlers that get data from facebook, linkedin, twitter, web news, to keep people informed about their reputation at internet;
-- Realtime dashboard for Siemens, showing all information related to company, like news, social medias, twitter, everything that people were saying about the company;
+- Realtime dashboard for Siemens, showing all information related to the company, like news, social medias, twitter, everything that people were saying about the company;
-- Youtube marketing platform to upload videos cross channels, and dashboard to easily check the views numbers of those multiples channels;
+- Youtube marketing platform to upload videos across channels, and dashboard to easily check the views numbers of those multiples channels;
 - Several hotsites, facebook apps, CMS

 **Stack:** PHP, CakePHP, Javascript, Jquery, HTML, CSS, Vagrant, Puppet, Node.js, Python, Flask, Ruby, Rails, MySQL, PgSQL, REST, Symfony 2, Zend, Wordpress, Drupal, Typo3, Silex, Objective-C